klmnden/azure-docs.tr-tr/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
-> Özel Docker kayıt defterinden dağıtma? İsteğe bağlı yönergeler için bkz: [Docker kapsayıcısı özel bir kayıt defterinden kullanmak için Web uygulaması yapılandırma](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).
+> Özel Docker Kayıt Defteri'nden mi dağıtım yapılıyor? [Özel Kayıt Defteri'nden Docker kapsayıcısı kullanmak üzere Web App'i yapılandırma](#configure-web-app-to-use-docker-container-from-a-private-registry-optional) işleminin isteğe bağlı yönergelerine bakın.

 <!-- # [Docker Hub](#tab/docker-hub)-->